Keeping Correctional Facilities Safe

 Expert Contraband Analysis Support

 Local screeners can count on 24×365 access to our team of former law enforcement and narcotics agents for real-time image analysis and interpretation.
-Whether screeners need and expert second opinion as part of evidence reporting, or a refresher on best-practices and training support, our experts can remotely connect to every MailSecur and view exactly what local screeners see on the display, just as if our team were standing there with you in the room.
+Whether screeners need an expert second opinion as part of evidence reporting, or a refresher on best-practices and training support, our experts can remotely connect to every MailSecur and view exactly what local screeners see on the display, just as if our team were standing there with you in the room.

 Detects More Drugs and Contraband